Integrated Electronic Control Centre: Background and development

-A contract for the development of an operational standard system was let in January 1987 to CAP Group, including the supply of a complete system for Yoker (Glasgow) and the ARS for the Waterloo area.
-This was the first time a software house became involved in railway signalling after competing against the main incumbent suppliers of GEC-General Signal and Westinghouse Signals Ltd.
+Seeking to build on these advances, BR's Research Division decided to use SSI as the basis of a computerised replacement for the power signal box - this innovation was known as the Integrated Electronic Control Centre (IECC).
+The IECC's control system was centred around a computer, which served as the interface between the signaller and the interlocking.
+Route setting, either by the signaller or ARS, were directly transmitted to the interlocking to set the appropriate route for a train at the correct time interval.
+The basic IECC system comprised three workstations and 12 interlockings; for expanded capacity at busy areas, multiple IECC implementations could be installed at the same location.
+Prior to the introduction of IECC, neither visual display unit-based interfaces or ARS had been used, and thus were a major shift in the both layout and working arrangements within signalling control centres.

-The solution used off-the-shelf microcomputer technology (Motorola 68000 microprocessors and VME Bus) to host the sub-systems of IECC in high availability configurations linked via a duplicated Nine Tiles Superlink local area network.
-Subsequent contracts were let to CAP Group (became Sema Group in 1988) for further operational IECC systems involving the supply of turnkey hardware and software.
-These included the first IECC to go live at Liverpool Street in Easter 1989 quickly followed by York.
-In September 2020 the original Liverpool Street IECC was replaced with a new IECC Scalable system.
+During the 1980s, BR staff at the Railway Technical Centre in Derby worked on the IECC concept.
+In January 1987, a contract for the development of an operational standard system to CAP Group, which included the supply of a complete system for Yoker (Glasgow) and the ARS for the Waterloo area.
+This was the first time that a software house had become involved in railway signalling after competing against the main incumbent suppliers of GEC-General Signal and Westinghouse Signals Ltd. The resulting solution incorporated off-the-shelf microcomputer technology (Motorola 68000 microprocessors and VME Bus) alongside a BR-created real-time operating system; these hosted the sub-systems of IECC in high availability configurations linked via a duplicated Nine Tiles Superlink local area network.
+Subsequent contracts were let to CAP Group (which became Sema Group in 1988) for further operational IECC systems involving the supply of turnkey hardware and software.